golemfactory/yagna-docs/requestor-tutorials/vm-runtime/uploading-a-golem-image.md

 Important: The larger the images you use, the more additional time you'll need to give providers to pull those images before they'll be able to start your activities.
 {% endhint %}

-In other words, you always need to accomodate the time needed to pull an image in the task timeout (or service expiry time).
+In other words, you always need to include the time needed to pull an image in the task timeout (or service expiry time).
 That's especially important if you're using a newly-pushed image for the first time.